 St. Ignatius Food Pantry

-St. Edward’s University partnered with St. Ignatius Food Pantry (right around the corner from SEU, 2303 Euclid Ave.) to provide our students with free food.
-The pantry is open Monday-Thursday from 9am-1pm.
-Students can receive a month’s worth of fresh food, nonperishable items, hygiene supplies, and assistance paying for prescription medications.
+St. Edward’s University partnered with St. Ignatius Food Pantry (located near St. Edward's) to provide our students with free food.
+The pantry is open Monday–Thursday from 9 a.m. to 1p.m.
+Students can receive a month’s worth of fresh food, nonperishable items, hygiene supplies and help with paying for prescription medications.
 Just show up and the pantry will help.
 The pantry is committed to your privacy and will not share your visit.

 Supplemental Nutrition Assistance Program (SNAP)

-A team at the Central Texas Food Bank is available to support St. Edward’s students in applying for SNAP benefits.
-If approved for SNAP, a monthly stipend will be loaded to a debit card to purchase unprepared foods at off campus food retailers like HEB.
-If you are interested in completing an application, you may contact the Central Texas Food Bank at (512) 684-2550 or the Dean of Students Office at (512) 448-8408.
-Like the food pantry, the food bank is committed to your privacy and will not share your visit with the university.
+A team at the Central Texas Food Bank is available to support St. Edward’s University students in applying for SNAP benefits.
+If approved for SNAP, a monthly stipend will be loaded to a debit card to purchase unprepared foods at off-campus food retailers like HEB.
+If interested in completing an application, you may contact the Central Texas Food Bank at 512-684-2550 or the Dean of Students Office at 512-448-8408.
+The food bank is committed to your privacy and will not share your visit with the university.

 SEU Peer to Peer Meal Plan Dollar Transfer

-As a result of Student Government Association’s work several years ago, students may transfer up to $300 of meal plan money, a maximum $100 per day, to another student after November 1st during fall semester and after April 1st during the spring semester.
-Students must appear together at the Hilltopper Card Office, on the ground floor of the Main Building, G3, with their valid SEU ID to request a transfer.
+As a result of Student Government Association’s work, students may transfer up to $300 of meal plan money, a maximum $100 per day, to another student after November 1 during fall semester and after April 1 during the spring semester.
+Students must appear together at the Hilltopper Card Office, located in Main Building G3, with a valid SEU ID to request a transfer.

 Bon Appetit Affordable Options

 Bon Appetit has committed to offering at least six at-cost options in South Congress Market during the weekdays and at the Grab & Goat on the weekend for the university community.
-These items will be prepackaged with a green dot to indicate to the students that these are items with special pricing as part of a food insecurity initiative.
-These items can be found from November 1, 2019 until the end of the Fall semester, and April 1, 2020 until the end of the Spring semester.
+These items will be prepackaged with a green dot to indicate special pricing as part of a food insecurity initiative.
+These items can be found from Nov.
+1, 2019 until the end of the fall semester, and April 1, 2020 until the end of the spring semester.